arpit-agr/arpit-blog/src/data/notes/undefined-custom-property.md

   - "variables"
 ---

-What happens in CSS when `var()` references a custom property that is undefined or explicitly set to `initial`?
+What happens when the `var()` CSS function references a custom property that is undefined or explicitly set to `initial`?

 In both cases the custom property's value is the [<i>guaranteed-invalid value</i>](https://drafts.csswg.org/css-variables/#guaranteed-invalid-value).
 That's the initial value of every custom property as defined in the spec.
 When `var()` encounters this value during substitution, here's what happens: